 A hinge-top jar – it’s possible to find these at thrift stores, but often the gasket (the rubber bit around the top that forms a deal) will be aged and inflexible.
 You can still use them, but you’ll need to replace the gasket with a new gasket for a tight seal.
 Gaskets can be purchased on amazon.

 I use Ponds Moisture Clean Makeup Remover Wipes and love them.
-I have a unique makeup removing situation because I have very sensitive skin but (because tears are a pretty normal part of my day as a psych grad student) I wear makeup that’s extra-waterproof.
+I have a unique makeup removal situation because I have very sensitive skin but I wear makeup that’s extra-waterproof.
 I tried probably a dozen different brands of makeup remover before I discovered Pond’s.
 Even my ultra-waterproof eyeliner comes right off with no eye irritation, no skin irritation, and leaves my face feeling clean, not coated with cleanser.